wormhole-foundation/wormhole/docs/operations.md

    An attacker could potentially use it to censor your messages on the network.
 Other than that, it's not very critical and can be rotated.
 The node will automatically create a node key at the path you specify if it doesn't exist.

- - The **Solana fee payer** account supplied to wormhole-solana-agent.
-This is a hot wallet which should hold ~10 SOL to pay for VAA submissions.
-The Wormhole protocol includes a subsidization mechanism which uses transfer fees to reimburse guardians, so during normal operation, you shouldn't have to top up the account (but by all means, set up monitoring for it!).

  - _\[The **Terra fee payer** account.
 Terra support is still a work in progress - more details on this later\]._

 For production, we strongly recommend to either encrypt your disks, and/or take care to never have keys touch the disk.